67new/vercion_kitta/README.md

 Local preview
 - `cd VersionControl1 && npm ci && npx quasar dev`

-Public path per target
+Public path
 - `VersionControl1/quasar.config.js` reads `process.env.PUBLIC_PATH` with fallback `/VersionControl1/`.
-- CI builds with different `PUBLIC_PATH` values:
+- CI builds with `PUBLIC_PATH=/VersionControl1/` for the external Pages.
-  - Tests/local: `/`
-  - External Pages: `/VersionControl1/`
-  - Internal Pages: `/versioncontrol/`

-Deploying to external repository
+Deploying (external repository)
 - The workflow deploys to `somnuk2/VersionControl1` using `peaceiris/actions-gh-pages`.
 - Add a repository secret in this repo named `GH_PAT` with a Personal Access Token that has `repo` scope and write access to `somnuk2/VersionControl1`.